upstage-org/upstage_backend/README.md

 It is recommended that you run three docker instances, preferably on three separate machines, with three separate subdomains.
 For example: streaming.myupstage.org, service.myupstage.org, app.myupstage.org

+We do provide scripts to run all containers on one machine, but it is not recommended.

 # Upstage Setup Guide: From Official Docker Images:
 TBD